Haris Hyseni

-Haris Hyseni (born 14 September 1992) is a German-Kosovar footballer who plays as a forward for SV Drochtersen/Assel.
+Haris Hyseni (born 14 September 1992) is a German-Kosovar footballer who plays as a forward for SSV Jeddeloh.

 Club career

 Hyseni joined the reserve side of Eintracht Braunschweig in the Regionalliga Nord in 2014 from SV Eichede.
 On the 29th matchday of the 2014–15 2.
 Bundesliga season, he made his professional debut for Eintracht's senior side, coming on in the 59th minute in a match against VfR Aalen.

 During the winter break of the 2015–16 season, Hyseni transferred to SSV Jahn Regensburg.
 On 28 June 2017, he extended his contract with Regensburg and was loaned out to SV Meppen until the end of the 2017–18 season.
 In summer 2019, he joined SSV Ulm 1846.